shitcoinsociety/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We create open-source tools to catapult your next project into the stratosphere.
+Creating open-source tools that will catapult you into the stratosphere.
 Check the repositories below for more information.

 ## Repositories